 The Department of Education, Skills and Employment measures whether participants have moved into employment following assistance in jobactive through the PPM Streams Labour Force survey.
-The department surveys a sample of participants three months after they have taken part in jobactive.
+The department surveys a sample of participants around three months after participation.

 JOBACTIVE EMPLOYMENT RATES